Quezal17/StackOverflow_Analyzer/README.md

 ## Project Goal

-The goal of this project is to analyze real time questions from <a href="https://stackoverflow.com/">**Stack Overflow**</a>, clustering them based on title, body and tags associated to the question and displaying results on dashboards.
+The goal of this project is to analyze real time questions from <a href="https://stackoverflow.com/">**Stack Overflow**</a> and clustering them based on title, body and tags associated to the question.
+The results will be then displayed on dashboards.

 You can get more information visiting docs, Kafka and Spark directories.